 Lee Valley Whitewater Centre is an Olympic canoe slalom venue developed for the 2012 London Olympics.
-The venue is located in the borough of Broxbourne in London, UK and is operated by the Lee Valley Regional Park Authority under the not-for-profit trust 'Lee Valley Leisure Trust Limited.'
-The Lee Valley Regional Park Authority is a statutory body responsible for managing and developing the Lee Valley under the Lee Valley Regional Park Bill 1966.21 Operating as a not-for-profit trust enables the Park to benefit from an 80% reduction in business rate, furthering the centre's financial stability.22
+The venue is located in the borough of Broxbourne in London, uR and is operated by the Lee Valley Regional Park Authority under the not-for-profit trust 'Lee Valley Lee's Trust Limited.'
+The Lee Valley Regional Park Authority is a statutory body responsible for managing and developing the Lee Valley under the Lee Valley Regional Park Bill 1966.
+Operating as a not-for-profit trust enables the Park to benefit from an 80% reduction in business rate, for the the centre's financial stability.

 The history of the Lee Valley has contributed to the selection of the site for the Centre and is an important factor to its success.
 The Lee Valley was historically home to a diverse range of industries, gravel pits, waterworks, distilleries and munitions factories.
-Much of this land became derelict over time and an initiative in the 1960s led to a Civic Trust appraisal of the valley as a vast leisure and green space to service London, Hertfordshire and Essex.
-To this day, it is the only regional park serving these regions - which have a combined population of approximately 9 million (2016) - and plays an important social and community role as the only greenspace of its kind in the area.23
+Much of this land became derelict over time and an initiative in the 1960s led to a Civic Trust appraisa) of the valley as a vast leisure and green space to service London, Hertfordshire and Essex.
+To this day, it is the only regional park serving these regions - which have a combined population of approximately 9 million (2016) - and plays an important social and community role as the only greenspace of its kind in the area.

-The Centre is $106,900m^2$ in size and as of 2013, attracted 150,000 visitors of which 51,000 were whitewater users.
-The Centre utilises a ground fed water supply with a regular flow of $13m^3$ /s and a pump electricity consumption of 4x1,000 kVA.
+The Centre is $106,900m^2$ in size and as of 2013, actracted 150,000 visitors of which 51,000 were whitewater users.
+The Centre utilises a ground fed water supply with a regular flow of $13m^3$ /s and a pump electricity consumption of 4x1,000 k/A.

 In addition to canoe slalom, the service offering includes whitewater rafting, hydrospeeding, tubing, inflatable obstacle course, various lake activities (canoeing, paddle boarding, swimming), disc golf, training facilities for the GB National Slalom Team and retail services including a terrace café and bar.
 It also hosts open water swimming assessments and several competitions.
-The diversity in service offering forms one of the success factors for the Centre, generating additional sources of revenue and servicing consumers whose primary interest is outside of whitewater activities.
+The diversity in service offering forms one of the success factors for the Centre, generating additional sources of revenue and servicing consumers where primary interest is outside of whitewater activities.
 This is evident in the ratio of whitewater users to total visitors of approximately one-third, indicating that most visitors do not partake in whitewater activities at the Park.

-The original construction of the park cost approximately £31 million (approximately \$56 million)24 and was completed within a year due to the reported length of prior preparation and accuracy of the executive project.
-In 2013, the existing facilities were expanded, adding further change rooms, increasing the size of the café area, creating offices and training areas for the GB National Slalom Team and improving spectator provisions around the Olympic course.
+The original construction of the park cost approximately £31 million (approximately \$56 million) and was completed within a year due to the reported length of prior preparation and accuracy of the executive project.
+In 2013, the existing facilities were expanded, adding further change rooms, increasing the size of the safe area, creating offices and training areas for the GB National Slalom Team and improving spectator provisions around the Olympic course.

-The Park had operating expenses in the 2013-14 fiscal year of approximately

-In 2015, the facility was anticipated to break even and in recent years has been operating successfully.
+The Park had operating expenses in the 2013-14 fiscal year of approximately $\in 2.8$ million (approximately $\le 4.5$ million).
+Of this, $\in 150,000$ (approximately $\le 240,000$ ) were required for water treatment.
+In 2015, the facility was anticipated to break even and in recent years has been operating successful $\times 4.01$

-21 Lee Valley Regional Park Authority, 2019
+Lee Valley Regional Park Authority, 2019

-22 International Canoe Federation, 2014
+International Canoe Federation, 2014

-23 UK Office for National Statistics, 2016
+UK Office for National Statistics, 2016

-24 Converted to AUD using 2019 financial year average exchange rate published by Westpac:
+Converted to AUD using 2019 financial year average exchange rate published by Westpac: